 One of the biggest misunderstandings about including a mortgage in a bankruptcy is that folks believe that once they do, they no longer own the home.

 This could not be further from the truth.
-Bankruptcy protection simply protects you against the bank suing you, and getting a deficiency judgement (sue you for the losses they incurred) IF you should default on the mortgage.
+Bankruptcy protection simply protects you against the bank suing you and getting a deficiency judgment (sue you for the losses they incurred) IF you should default on the mortgage.